celigo/integrator-api-docs/readme.md

 Resource Types
 =========
-*Very important tip:*
-> The integrator.io UI also uses the API, and if you ever get stuck you can always revert back to the UI to create and/or update something.
+> Very important tip.
+The integrator.io UI also uses the API, and if you ever get stuck you can always revert back to the UI to create and/or update something.
 You can also use the browser to see your JSON data by modifying the URL to the following. https://integrator.io/api/

 ### Connection